FRRouting/frr/doc/user/sharp.rst

    single subtype.
 The messages must specify a protocol daemon by name, and can include optional zapi ``instance`` and ``session`` values.

+.. index:: sharp create session
+.. clicmd:: sharp create session (1-1024)

+   Create an additional zapi client session for testing, using the specified session id.

+.. index:: sharp remove session
+.. clicmd:: sharp remove session (1-1024)

+   Remove a test zapi client session that was created with the specified session id.